-Our recommendations are drawn largely from the practices of five institutions designated as finalists for the 2016 Cooke Prize for Equity in Educational Excellence, a \$1 million prize awarded to a selective college or university that has demonstrated excellence in

-"I toured USC one summer and definitely got the feeling that only wealthy students could attend.
+Our recommendations are drawn largely from the practices of five institutions designated as finalists for the 2016 Cooke Prize for Equity in Educational Excellence, a \$1 million prize awarded to a selective college or university that has demonstrated excellence in feeling that only wealthy students could attend.
 The campus was filled with bricked buildings and beautiful statues were everywhere.
 Since it's a private school, it will be expensive to attend.
 Of all the people that I have known that applied there or has been there, they all live in well off families."